 All the while, we do!
-Through volunteering, internships, campus-based employment, and competitive community-based employment — we partner with students to find the right fit at the right moment.
+Through volunteering, internships, campus-based employment, competitive community-based employment, and opportunities for postsecondary learning — we partner with students to find the right fit at the right moment.
 It’s an evolution of skill, interest, and access that is student-led and team-supported.

 Our approach to Career Development focuses on the strengths of the individual and is rooted in the foundational belief that meaningful employment is attainable for all that want to work.
 We seek to provide students with accessible examples, language, and opportunities to identify and explore their career interests.

 Students learn to use a point-of-sale system, manage a timecard, and earn their first paycheck in a range of campus-based employment opportunities we offer.
 Having a job on campus prepares them in navigating the many components of having a job, while supported in a safe and encouraging environment.

 Community-based experiences are an integral component of our learning philosophy.
 We have a growing network of community partners that invest in our student’s learning and exploration through internships and volunteering.

 Career Counselors provide support through the job search, interview, and acquisition process.
 We offer on-site job coaching to help connect students to natural supports and learn their responsibilities.
 Our supports are intended to be faded to promote the independence and agency of the individual in their job.

 Our learning and exploration helps drive our career path.
 Some students take college courses to explore new fields and interests.
 Other students take classes in the community to work towards the necessary credentials for their career growth.
 Our team supports students in finding postsecondary education opportunities that will help them meet their goals, and our Postsecondary Learning Coordinator works shoulder-to-shoulder with students to develop study skills, deepen their self-advocacy work in the college setting, and navigate the unique challenges and opportunities within the world of postsecondary education.